 A huge water park, Six Flags White Water Atlanta offers a wide variety of slides and other ways to get wet.
 Note that the standalone park is not directly connected to an amusement park, but Six Flags Over Georgia is nearby.

 Since it is run by Six Flags, it should come as no surprise that there are plenty of thrilling attractions to test your mettle.
-Perhaps the most challenging rides is Dive Bomber.
+Perhaps the most challenging ride is the Dive Bomber.
 Intrepid passengers get into launch chambers over 100 feet in the air.
 When the trap door opens, they are released into a nearly 90-degree freefall.
 (That's almost straight down.)

 Among other high-thrill attractions are the Tornado funnel ride and the Typhoon Twister bowl ride.
 More moderate thrills can be found on the Escape Chute, Caribbean Plunge, and Gulf Coast Screamer tube slides as well as the Wahoo Racer multi-lane mat-racing slide.